MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/find-your-office-365-tenant-id.md

 Your Microsoft 365 tenant ID is a globally unique identifier (GUID) that is different than your organization name or domain.
 You may need this identifier when you configure OneDrive policies.

-**To find your Microsoft 365 tenant ID in the Azure AD admin center**
+**To find your Microsoft 365 tenant ID in the Microsoft Entra admin center**

 Your tenant ID can be found in the **Tenant ID** box on the [Overview page](https://entra.microsoft.com/#view/Microsoft_AAD_IAM/TenantOverview.ReactView).